LesleyLai/blog/contents/blog/cpp_lambda/en.md

 The implicit capture strategy works in garbage-collected languages.
 [Rust](https://www.rust-lang.org/) gets away with implicit capture because of its borrow checker.
 On the contrary, by requiring the programmer to be explicit about ownership, the C++ approach provides more flexibility than the counterparts in other programming languages.

 ## Lambda expression under the hood
 We discussed quite a lot of usage of lambda so far.
 However, curious readers may start to wonder, what *exactly* is a C++ lambda expression?
 Is it a primitive language construct like closures in functional languages?
-However, before I talk about the internal of lambda, I will first talk about a construct date back to the C++98 era, **function objects**.
+Before I talk about the internal of lambda, I will first talk about a construct date back to the C++98 era, **function objects**.

 <aside style="margin-top: -90px;">